landerpalinckx-44/Thesis---XAI-narratives-to-explain-LLMs-themselves/README.md

 # Thesis: XAI narratives to explain LLMs themselves

-A study of XAI narratives based on two explainability methods — **TokenSHAP** and **MExGen** — for generating and evaluating natural language explanations of LLMs decision-making.
+A study of XAI narratives based on two explainability methods — **TokenSHAP** and **MExGen** — for generating and evaluating natural language explanations of LLMs' decision-making.

 ## Overview